krishnamsdpl/DevOps-infomation/README.md

 Readability: Declarative Pipeline is designed to be more readable and easier to understand, while Scripted Pipeline can be more complex and verbose.

+Docker:

+Run in detached mode:
+This is great so far, but our sample application is a web server and we should not have to have our terminal connected to the container.t
+Docker can run your container in detached mode, that is in the background.
+To do this, we can use the --detach or -d for short.
+Docker will start your container the same as before but this time will “detach” from the container and return you to the terminal prompt.

+Docker build
+Docker kill